Let's Talk Science: History

-Contributions made by volunteers have diversified into classroom activities, lab tours, science fair judging, the Let’s Talk Science Challenge, and the development of online resources.
-Let’s Talk Science now offers professional learning opportunities for educators, online resources for youth and educators, in addition to the outreach that still goes on in classrooms, virtually, and at community events across the country.
-Since 1993, Let’s Talk Science has impacted more than 9.5 million Canadian youth.
+In addition to the Outreach program that still provides workshops to classrooms, virtually and in person and at community events, Let’s Talk Science also offers professional learning opportunities for educators, online resources for youth and educators, and national virtual STEM events.
+Since 1993, Let’s Talk Science has impacted more than 13.8 million Canadian youth.

 Programming

 Let’s Talk Science Outreach

-A national program that connects educators and youth with trained post-secondary volunteers at over 50 Let’s Talk Science Outreach sites.
-Trained volunteers engage children from early years to Grade 12 in a variety of curriculum-aligned, hands-on STEM activities both virtually and in-person.
+A national program that connects educators and youth with trained volunteers (mainly post-secondary and graduate students) at over 50 Let’s Talk Science Outreach sites.
+The volunteers engage children from early years to Grade 12 in various curriculum-aligned, hands-on STEM activities virtually and in person.
 Visits are offered in English and French (location dependent) and are customizable and flexible for classrooms, community groups, libraries, summer camps and after-school programs.

 Online Educational Resources

 Let's Talk Science's website has a collection of curriculum-aligned STEM resources—lesson ideas, learning strategies, backgrounders, informative articles and career profiles in English and French.